British Rail Class 170: Design

 The engine and transmission are located under the body.
 One bogie per coach is powered.
 All coaches in the set are powered when in use (there are no unpowered trailers).
 The units can work in multiple with trains in the 15X series, i.e. Sprinters and 14X Pacers (the latter empty only), and with other units of the same class.
 They are unable to operate in multiple with units in the 16X series due to different wiring arrangements.

 Seating arrangements are of both 2+1 (first class) and 2+2 (standard class) formation, and give a seated passenger capacity of between ~100 and ~200 per three-car set (depending on the specifications of the operator).
-2-car sets are also operated.
+Two-car sets are also operated.

 Subclasses

 Class 170 units have been categorised into six (originally seven) sub-classes; the basic specifications remain the same (engine, length, transmission, etc.), the differences being the seating arrangements specified by the different operators.
 Because of the different interior fittings the sub-classes differ in weight from one another by a small amount, up to around 2 tonnes.

-All the sub-classes were built at Derby works either under Adtranz or Bombardier Transportation ownership.
+All the sub-classes were built at Derby Litchurch Lane Works either under Adtranz or Bombardier Transportation ownership.
 The change of ownership occurred in 2001, but early Bombardier units (such as the 2002 two-car 170/2 Phase 2 units) still display ADtranz branding, such as on the window glazing, due to use of backstocked parts.

-Present operations
+Current operations

 Most units are owned by Porterbrook, although units 170416–424 are owned by Eversholt Rail Group.
 They are leased to the train operating companies.